breastmed/breastmed/content/sneakpeek.md

       **Why have your test at the Breastmed clinic?**

       W﻿e understand that you may be keeping your pregnancy to yourself, or aren't telling anyone yet.
 With our small discrete team we ensure your confidentiality.
-You will also be given access to  our expertly collated resources to help you make informed decisions about feeding your wee one when they arrive.
+You will also be given access to  our expertly collated antenatal resources to help you make informed decisions about feeding your wee one when they arrive.

       **I﻿'ve previously had a boy.
 Will that skew my results?**